sheisc/COMP9024/Graphs/Dot2Png/README.md

 ```

-## 5 Graph-related research in CSE at UNSW
+## 5 Some graph-related research topics in CSE at UNSW

 ### 5.1 [HUGE: An Efficient and Scalable Subgraph Enumeration](http://www.zhengyi.one/)